adrianmc/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data/README.md

 - The embeddings vector for each document is inserted into the vector database
 - Stop the vector database

+- There is a new script labeled **load_custom_docs.py** that will allow you to insert PDF files as well

 ### `4_app`
 Definition of the application `CML LLM Chatbot`
 - Start the milvus vector database using persisted database data in milvus-data/